Enrico2/simple-chat-server/README.md

 cargo run
 ```

-Open a few terminal windows with `nc`
+Open a few terminal windows with `nc localhost 7878`

 Every text sent from a window will show up in the other windows.